 - That's it!!!! – you heard, to get started this is all you need.
 Below of some optional extras that will propel your photography even further but I stress that these are not needed to get going.

 - A cheap modifier – I will not go too much into why modifying your light is important, in short, it provides a softer light source which leads to more flattering lighting.
 This will serve you well, especially with an off camera flash set up.
-You can pick up cheap white, shoot through umbrella for about $10 and it is totally worth it.
+You can pick up cheap white, shoot through umbrella and it is totally worth it.
 You can get great images with this setup.
 This 2 Pack of umbrellas from Neewer on Amazon is my favorite.

 Flash Photography Quick Tips and Tricks